ICG - Inscriptiones Christianae Graecae

 Technical Development: Sebastian Kruse, Markus Konrad

-The database contains so far over 3,100 entries.
+The database contains so far over 3,500 entries.
 All of the Christian material from Lycaonia and Phrygia (ca.1,500 inscriptions) has already been entered.
-To date, about 1,100 inscriptions from Attica, Corinthia, and Macedonia have also been added to the database.
-Inscriptions from north and south Galatia, Caria, and Ionia, the Peloponnese, and northern Macedonia are currently being processed.
+To date, about 2,000 inscriptions from Attica, Corinthia, Macedonia, the Peloponnese, and Thessalia, have also been added to the database.
+Inscriptions from north and south Galatia, Caria, and Ionia, and the Aegean islands are currently being processed.
 The entries are regularly corrected, supplemented, and updated, as required.

 Conditions of Use

-The database is intended solely for scientific and research purposes and adheres strictly to the German copyrights legislation.
-Access to and usage of the database must therefore be strictly regulated.
+The database is intended solely for scientific, non-commercial, and research purposes and adheres strictly to the German copyrights legislation.

 Below is a succinct list of other helpful epigraphic databases or collections.